Jane Doe Advocacy Center is a legal service center for those impacted by sexual violence.

 “Do I qualify if I have a job?”

 Yes!
 If you identify as a survivor of sexual abuse of any kind then yes, you qualify for help at Jane Doe.
 This holds true even if the abuse was not reported.
 While income-based financial assistance is available, qualification for services is not based on income.

 Do you need help?

-The first step is either a phone call or in-person consultation with a lawyer to make sure we can help you reach your goals.
-To do this, call our office at 314-329-5339 between 9am-7pm CT, Monday-Friday, or click the corresponding image below to be redirected to our scheduler.
+The first step is either a phone call with a lawyer to make sure we can help you reach your goals.
+Call our office at 314-329-5339 between 9am-7pm CT, Monday-Friday, or click the button below to be redirected to our scheduler.